Page Reviewed / Updated - September 27, 2020

 This webpage will help Illinois residents understand assisted living, home care, and adult day care costs throughout the state.
 It also explores the payment options and financial assistance programs available to assist in caring for the elderly, be that in residential care or for aging in place at home.

-The programs outlined here are comprehensive of what is available from the state of Illinois, but is not comprehensive of what is available at a national level.
+The programs outlined here are comprehensive of what is available from the state of Illinois.
+But it is not comprehensive of what is available at a national level.
 When searching for care assistance, it is important to explore all available options to find the most suitable program for the given situation.
 To do this, search for assistance nationwide by using our Resource Locator Tool.

 In 2019, the median cost of assisted living in Illinois was found to be $4,030 / month.
 The most affordable assisted living care can be found in the areas around Peoria, Champaign-Urbana, and Marion-Carbondale, where the monthly range is between $3,475 and $3,750 / month.
 Kankakee and Decatur cost about the same as the statewide average at approximately $3,986 to $4,046 / month.
 The most expensive areas of the state for assisted living are Chicago, Rockford, Springfield, and Bloomington-Normal where the average cost can be as high as $4,410 - $4,794 per month.